Lafayette, Louisiana Population 2019

 The city of Lafayette has a population of over 129,000 people.
 The last recorded population was 120,623, which was taken during the 2010 census.
 The city has an area of almost 54 square miles and a population density of over 2,371 people per square mile.

-Over 68% of the city’s population is White, over 28% is black, over 1% is Asian and almost 8% are Hispanic or Latino.
 About 11.5% of the population speaks French or Creole French, while over 84% speak English.

 The largest age group is 25 to 44, which makes up 29.5% of the total population.
 Over one-quarter of the population is under 18, while 11.2% are at least 65 years old.
 There are more females than males, with 93.1 men for every 100 women.
 Approximately 11.6% of the population lives below the federal poverty line.

-Manufacturing and fabrication are important industries in Lafayette, with employers including Frank’s Casing Crew and CIS Hammers.
+Manufacturing and fabrication are essential industries in Lafayette, with employers including Frank’s Casing Crew and CIS Hammers.
 There is also a thriving IT community which includes businesses such as the Center for Business and Information Technologies and CGI.

 Lafayette Population Growth

 Lafayette’s population has only gone up since the census taken in 1860.
-A population that was under 500 people in 1860 had grown to over 14,000 by 1930.
+A community that was under 500 people in 1860 had grown to over 14,000 by 1930.
 The population only continued to grow larger, reaching 40,000 in 1960 and nearing 70,000 at the time of the next census.
 In 2000, the city had over 100,000 residents.
 This number has since gone up considerably.
 Recent estimates show that the population has grown by almost 6% since the 2010 census.
 Based on this data, it seems as though this Louisiana city is quickly on its way to a population of 150,000.